List of One-Punch Man characters: Underdog Man

+Bofoi

 Dr. Bofoi (ボフォイ博士, Bofoi Hakase), who goes by the hero name Metal Knight (メタルナイト, Metaru Naito) is a scientist who uses various remote-controlled robots to fight with high destructive capability.
 His robot first appears at Z City, where he tests a new weapon against an incoming meteor, but it fails while also turning down a collaboration with Genos.
 He is introduced as S-Class, Rank 7, but after being credited for stopping the meteor, advances to rank 6.
 He is absent at most S-Class meetings, but his robots often appear to salvage parts from destroyed enemies.
-Drive Knight advises Genos to be wary of Metal Knight, hinting at a connection between Dr. Bofoi and the cyborg that destroyed one of the hometowns where Genos, Drive Knight and Kuseno use to live respectively.
+Drive Knight advises Genos to be wary of Metal Knight, hinting at a connection between Dr. Bofoi and the cyborg that destroyed one of the hometowns where Genos, Drive Knight and Kuseno used to live respectively.
 Dr. Bofoi reconstructs the Hero Association building into a fortress.

-Metal Knight is voiced by Tesshō Genda in the Japanese version and by Jamieson Price in the English dub.
+Metal Knight is voiced by Tesshō Genda in the original Japanese version and by Jamieson Price in the English dub.

 King

 King (王/キング, Ō/Kingu), ranked 7 at the time of the S-class meeting, is a hero with large claw-scars down the left side of his face.
-Genos believes that he is the strongest man on the planet and that the other S-class members show him great respect.
+The association believes that he is the strongest man on the planet and that the other S-class members show him great respect.
 In actuality, he is an ordinary 29-year-old otaku lacking superpowers and loves playing dating sims and fighting games.
 When King was younger, he was attacked by a Tiger-level monster which clawed his face.
 But when a younger Saitama defeated it, King was given credit, due to Saitama's lack of registration with the Hero Association.
 Other similar "victories" depicted show that Saitama and other circumstances cause high-level demons to die near him, and he often receives all the credit.
 As a result, he was placed in S-Class.
 King did not protest due to the S-Class perks and wealth, soon becoming one of the most popular heroes.
 King is often targeted by monsters and assassins; however, due to his luck, his enemies overestimate him and end up running away because of his presence.
 People have given his special technique a nickname, the "King Engine", which in actuality is his heart beating so loudly and quickly that enemies are scared away.
-Although Saitama knows of King's lack of abilities, he does not mind giving King the credit, instead, encouraging King to keep inspiring people as an S-Class hero.
+Although Saitama knows of King's lack of abilities, he does not mind giving King the credit while encouraging King to keep inspiring people as an S-Class hero.
 King and Saitama become friends and often visit each other to play video games.
 As he was present during Saitama's past life when the latter saved his life, King is the only person who remembers when Saitama had hair, prior to the latter acquiring his powers at the cost of baldness.

-King is voiced by Hiroki Yasumoto in the Japanese version and by Rich Brown in the English dub.
+King is voiced by Hiroki Yasumoto in the original Japanese version and by Rich Brown in the English dub.